audhalbritter/Three-D/README.md

 and Wales (Avery & Bascomb, 1974) and by the Countryside Survey (Emmett et al., 2010).

-The pH meter was calibrated in a buffer solutions of pH 4, 7 and 9 and was regularly checked again after some samples.
+The pH meter was calibrated in a buffer solutions of pH 4, 7 and 9 every 10th samples.

 10 g of fresh field-moist soil was weighed into a 50 ml plastic pH beaker.
 50 ml of deionised water was added and the suspension was